GREENLANDIC

 Qilaat means drum.

-QILAAT is a page created by Varna Marianne Nielsen, who is also a researcher in the immaterial cultural heritage of Greenland, drumdancing and drumsinging.
+QILAAT.org is founded by Varna Marianne Nielsen, who is also a researcher of the immaterial cultural heritage of Greenland, drumdancing and drumsinging.

-The purpose is to create awareness of the practice, aswell as to revive the spiritual, social, intellectual and artistic heritage, as a lived practice aswell as to narrate the understanding of the practice in a current context from an indigenous and practitioners perspective.
+The purpose of Qilaat is serving as a knowledge centre, for the Greenlandic (tivaneq inngernerlu) drumdancing and drumsinging.
+Furthermore to create awareness of the practice, aswell as to revive the spiritual, social, intellectual and artistic heritage, as a lived practice aswell as to narrate the understanding of the practice in a current context from an indigenous and practitioners perspective.

-Our immaterial cultural heritage is facing critical consequenses with every generation that is not practicing it.
+The immaterial cultural heritage is facing critical consequences with every generation that is not practicing it.

-In great parts of Greenland Inngerneq has been fading towards silence, since Greenland was first colonized almost 300 years ago.
-In response to that, we founded a union for drumdancers in Nuuk “Peqatigiiffik Inngertartut” in 2014.
-This has given seeds to many new practitioners and created a curiousity and renewed focus towards the practice, but there is more work ahead.
+In great parts of Greenland Inngerneq has been fading towards silence, since the practice was banned during colonization almost 300 years ago.
+In response and to focus on preservation and revival, we founded a union for drumdancers in Nuuk “Peqatigiiffik Inngertartut” in 2014 and initiated Drum Dance Gatherings with participants of Inuit practitioners from all Arctic regions.
+This has given seeds to many new practitioners and created a curiousity and renewed focus towards the practice in Greenland, but there is more work ahead.

 This is ours to share and care for!